How to Easily Backup iPhone to NAS Drive

 - To fully backup your iPhone, you can click "Full Backup" on the main interface.

-Step 3.
+Step 5.
 Click an icon to preview and select files.
-After that, click "OK" to return.
+And click "OK" to return.

-NAS makes storing a number of files possible.
-If you want to backup iPhone to NAS, you should map the Internet location to computer, and then use AOMEI MBackupper to backup iPhone photos, videos, messages, contacts to your NAS.
+This is how to backup iPhone to Synology/WD/qnap NAS drive.
+SNAS makes storing a number of files possible.
+If you want to backup iPhone to NAS, you should map the Internet location to computer, and then use Backup History to backup iPhone photos, videos, messages, contacts to your NAS.
 It would be very simple.

 backing up iPhone to an external drive with iTunes" Share this passage and it would help more people.